mmarty12/endless_runner/README.md

 On dying you'll see a popping window with your achievements.
 You can also spend the coins in the shop in order to buy the skin for the next run.

 The game was developed using Unity engine and C# scripts.
-You can test it yourself following the [link](https://mmart004.itch.io/endless-runner) :)
+You can test it yourself by following the [link](https://mmart004.itch.io/endless-runner) :)

 ---